 France route to the final Euro 2024: Possible knock-out stage opponents for Les Bleus

-After their opening match win over Austria, we take a look at who France might face on their route to the Euro 2024 final.
+After their draw with the Netherlands on Matchday Two, we take a look at who France might face on their route to the Euro 2024 final.

 France’s potential route to Euro 2024 final